-Hey it’s DD!
-It was a beautiful late spring day in April and I decided to tackle a mountain that had been on my list FORRR-EVVV-ERRR – Borestone Mountain!
+Borestone Mountain is a favorite for us!
+It’s quick and easy to get there from the Greater Bangor region, and the hike never fails to disappoint!
+We recommend you adding this to your hiking bucket list!
+Looking for other things to do when you’re in Moosehead?
+Call our friends at Destination Moosehead Lake!
+For this run down, here’s how it started – It was a beautiful late spring day in April and I decided to tackle a mountain that had been on my list FORRR-EVVV-ERRR – Borestone Mountain!
 Borestone is a mountain it seems like everyone that has grown up in Maine has a story about, so it had been on my mind for years.
 We didn’t want to spend the whole day hiking, so Borestone was a perfect solution at 3.4 miles round trip.
-My friends who joined me are Jess, one of the #braidedbandits you see in many of our posts, my friend Lindsey who has recently become a hiking partner, (I met her on Katahdin and we became good friends soon thereafter) and my friend Ethan from OpenWorld Outfitters! ( IG here) We use their gear often and have reviewed some of their products in our Gear section!
+My friends who joined me are Lindsey who has recently become a hiking partner, (I met her on Katahdin and we became good friends soon thereafter) and my friend Ethan, who has his own YouTube channel – Ethan Out the Door!

 - Lack of mature forest habitat in Maine makes Borestone a special sanctuary for wildlife.
 Goshawks wing through deciduous stands of trees to prey on grouse.
 Pine martens seek nesting red squirrels.
 Canada lynx, following snowshoe hare, leave tracks visible in snow.
 Raccoons, owls, woodpeckers, and other species nest in tree cavities.

 - Particularly in early summer, birders can look for yellow- bellied sapsucker, red-breasted nuthatch, boreal chickadee, several vireos, winter wren, hermit thrush, white-throated sparrow, and eight to ten warbler species (including Blackburnian, Cape May, and bay-breasted).